Gracias a la vida: Voces Unidas por Chile version

 In 2010, "Gracias a la Vida" was recorded by the supergroup Voces Unidas por Chile.
-It was produced by Chilean producer Humberto Gatica, and released in May 12, one week before another charity single for the event, "Que Cante la Vida", performed by various artists too including Alex Ubago, Belinda, Carlos Baute, Aleks Syntek, Luis Fonsi, among others.
+It was produced by Chilean producer Humberto Gatica, and released on May 4, one week before another charity single for the event, "Que Cante la Vida", performed by various artists too including Alex Ubago, Belinda, Carlos Baute, Aleks Syntek, Luis Fonsi, among others.

-The project by Beto Cuevas, former vocalist of the group La Ley, consisted of recording a version of "Gracias a la Vida" to help the victims of the 2010 earthquake, was produced by the Chilean compatriot Humberto Gatica, they also included artists such as: Colombians Shakira and Juanes, Dominican Juan Luis Guerra, Mexican Fernando Olvera (Fher) Spanish Alejandro Sanz and Miguel Bosé, Italian Laura Pausini, and Canadian Michael Bublé.
+The project by Beto Cuevas, former vocalist of the group La Ley, consisted of recording a version of "Gracias a la Vida" to help the victims of the 2010 earthquake, was produced by the Chilean compatriot Humberto Gatica, they also included artists such as: Colombians Shakira and Juanes, Dominican Juan Luis Guerra, Mexican Fernando Olvera (Fher), Spanish Alejandro Sanz and Miguel Bosé, Italian Laura Pausini, and Canadian Michael Bublé.

 "We are committed to the Chilean people, which is facing a big problem" said the former vocalist of Maná in a video with statements of all participating artists and images of the tragedy.
 Bosé said in its segment "Anything that has to be done for that country, I will always do it."
 Laura Pausini, referring to the earthquake in the area of Abruzzo said "Last year, my land, Italy, experienced a similar tragedy to which Chile is experiencing".

-Warner Music edit the song internationally in both physical and digital format, being May 4, 2010, the predestined date where it was going to be published.
+Warner Music released the song internationally in both physical and digital format.
 The profits from their sale went to Habitat for Humanity, which works to provide housing to families in need in various countries, including Chile.